tmax-cloud/hypercloud-sds/docs/ceph-cluster-setting.md

   annotations:
   labels:
   resources:
-# Set the request and limits for osd, mon, mgr
+# Set the requests and limits for osd, mon, mgr
 #    osd:
 #      limits:
 #        cpu: "2"